 Employers in the United States can sponsor their employees for temporary Visas if the employee has special skills, degrees, or knowledge.
 Stated salary and proof of an offer of employment can serve as proof of independent financial support.

 Anyone who serves as a sponsor must either be a United States citizen or have a green card.

 Filing Your Sponsorship

 Filing your sponsorship is an involved process, and at the least it’s going to involve a lot of paperwork.
 If your application is turned down, you can always appeal—but if your application is turned down, it’s definitely time for you to talk to an immigration attorney.
 Much of the time, applications are turned down simply because the individuals filing them didn’t have the necessary background knowledge to fill them out correctly.
 With the help of an immigration attorney, you can ensure that you have the best possible chance of a quick and easy immigration process.

 A KENTUCKY IMMIGRATION ATTORNEY UNDERSTANDS YOUR VALUE

 The attorneys at Carman Fullerton respect Kentucky’s long history of successful immigration, and they are ready to help any immigrant who needs legal representation.
-Contact a Kentucky immigration attorney at (859) 340-1997 for a free initial consultation to discuss your specific legal situation.
+Contact a Kentucky immigration attorney at (859) 340-1997 for a initial consultation to discuss your specific legal situation.
 We value immigrants, and we are here to serve you.